douglasstarnes/mempy-flask-heroku/README.md

  * Running on http://0.0.0.0:8080/ (Press CTRL+C to quit)
  * Restarting with stat
 ```
 The first line tells us the server did indeed start.
-And the second line is because it is running in debug mode.
+And the second line shows is running in debug mode.

 Now let's access our application from a browser.
-The URL we can go to for our applcation is the form:
+The URL we can use for our applcation is of the form:

 `[workspace]-c9-[username].c9.io`